SenseTW/tiddly-data/README.md

 Tools for processing wikitext files of TiddlyWiki.
 Plus more tools for nodes and edges of TiddlyMap.

+# Usage

+1. Clone this repo
+2. `npm install` and `npm link` under that folder
+3. `npm link tiddly-data` under your TiddlyWiki/TiddlyMap folder
+4. Use the `tiddly-map` command to manipulate your map

 # ToDo

 * [ ] Model everything